Get started designing a continuous performance management program that is fit the purpose of your organization.

 "Performance Management Can be Fixed" whitepaper by CEB, Gartner.

-Take a First Pass at Your Design
+Take a First Pass at The Design of a New Performance Management Program

 Now that you have ideas on some of the possibilities available with continuous performance management and what others have done, it's time to sketch out the performance management program that you are envisioning for your organization.